+With Langlois and Seignobas, then, there emerges a clear-cut distinction and separation between the determination of historical facts and the determination of their interconnections.
 This distinction and separation has its ground, it would seem, in notions of natural science current in nineteenth-century positivist and empiricist circles.
-18 But in those very circles there were bound to arise the further question.
-Why add to the facts?
-Must not any addition that is not obvious to everyone be merely subjective?
+But in those very circles St 16 20BeBu there was bound to arise the further question.
+Why add to the Must, any addition that is not obvious to everyone facts? be morely subjective?
 Why not let the facts speak for themselves?